bahelms/time_tracker/README.md

 ----
 * Manual time setting
 * Boolean for logged time
+* Function to combine all of the same tasks into one
 * Delete Tasks?
 * Fix reset password mailer
 * Use unicorn server
-* Refactor dashboard out and default to task controller

 Test